SHREYASHI2710/SIMON-SAYS-GAME/README.md

 ⭐ Features

-Random color sequence generation
+1. Random color sequence generation
-Increasing difficulty with each level
+2. Increasing difficulty with each level
-Clean and responsive UI
+3. Clean and responsive UI
-Smooth color flashing animations
+4. Smooth color flashing animations
-100% HTML, CSS, and JavaScript (no external libraries)

 🛠️ Tech Stack

-HTML – Page structure
+1. HTML – Page structure
-CSS – Styling, layout, and animations
+2. CSS – Styling, layout, and animations
-JavaScript – Game logic and user interactions
+3. JavaScript – Game logic and user interactions

 🚀 How to Run Locally

-Download or clone this repository
+1. Download or clone this repository
-Open the project folder
+2. Open the project folder
-Double-click the index.html file
+3. Double-click the index.html file
-The game will open directly in your browser
+4. The game will open directly in your browser
-Start playing by following the flashing color sequence 🎯
+5. Start playing by following the flashing color sequence 🎯

 📝 How to Play

-The game highlights a random color
+1. The game highlights a random color
-You must click the same color
+2. You must click the same color
-Each new level adds one more color to the sequence
+3. Each new level adds one more color to the sequence

-If you make a mistake → Game Over
+4. If you make a mistake → Game Over

-If you follow the sequence correctly → Level Up 🎉
+5. If you follow the sequence correctly → Level Up 🎉